 Step 1: Assess Your Current Soil

 Before purchasing any expensive amendments, take time to find out what your soil really needs.
-Simple home soil test kits make it easy to evaluate pH and NPK yourself.
-Simply digging up a cubic square foot of soil can tell you a lot about soil texture and life.
+Simple home test kits make it easy to evaluate pH and NPK yourself.
+Simply digging up a cubic square foot of soil can tell you a lot about its texture and life.
 More in-depth analyses of trace minerals and organic matter levels require lab testing.

 Read more: Luster Leaf Rapitest Soil Test Kit »

 Step 2: Plan Your Soil Improvement Project

 You probably are working on a budget, right?
 Make sure you get the best bang for your buck with a little forethought.
 Start by addressing the limiting factors for plant growth.
 Over time you can continue to improve your soil little by little until you have achieved your soil stewardship goals.
 Many times soil can be improved for free with just a little advanced planning.

 Step 3: Build Soil Depth

 If you have shallow soils, correcting this problem is the first place to start.
 On a small scale, you can perhaps consider bringing in topsoil or adding peat moss or compost to add depth.
 On a large scale, correcting this issue will take a considerable amount of time.
 Start by addressing any causes of erosion, then build soil with cover crops or by spreading manure.